nabto/edge-device-webrtc/README.md

 Each of these dependencies has to be provided by the consumer of this library.
 Each of these libraries can have dependencies themselves.

+## Linking the raw libraries into an executable

+An example of such a linking can be seen in the folder `test/distribution/direct_link_gcc` and `test/distribution/direct_link_webrtc_demo`